kwakueshun/codeine-overload/content/blog/url-routing-in-swift/index.md

 spoiler: Composing nice Swifty API endpoint urls.
 ---

-A very common pattern in Swift projects when it comes to storing server `swift÷URL` strings is having a file named something like `Constants.swift` and declaring a couple of static `String` constants.
+A very common pattern in Swift projects when it comes to storing server `URL` strings is having a file named something like `Constants.swift` and declaring a couple of static `String` constants.

 ```swift
 static let BASE_URL = "https://api.superdoperidesharingapp.com"